24.70.010 General.

 - 2. support other engineering works such as, but not limited to, tanks, towers, machinery, retaining wall, and paving;

 - F. Transfer of responsibility for approval.
-If the civil engineer, the soil engineer, the engineering geologist, or the testing agency of record are changed during the course of the work, the work shall be stopped until the replacement has agreed to accept the responsibility within the area of their technical competence for approval upon completion of the work.
+If the civil engineer, the soil engineer, the engineering geologist, or the testing agency of record are changed during the course of the work, the work must be stopped until the replacement has agreed to accept the responsibility within the area of their technical competence for approval upon completion of the work.

 24.70.130 Completion of Work.

 - 1. An as‑graded grading plan prepared by the civil engineer including original ground surface elevations, as‑graded ground surface elevations, lot drainage patterns, and locations and elevations of all surface and sub‑surface drainage facilities.
-The civil engineer shall provide approval that the work was done in accordance with the final approved grading plan.
+The civil engineer must provide approval that the work was done in accordance with the final approved grading plan.

 - 2. A Soil Grading Report prepared by the soil engineer including locations and elevations of field density tests, summaries of field and laboratory tests and other substantiating data and comments on any changes made during grading and their effect on the recommendations made in the soil engineering investigation report.
-The soil engineer shall provide approval as to the adequacy of the site for the intended use.
+The soil engineer must provide approval as to the adequacy of the site for the intended use.

 - 3. A Geological Grading Report prepared by the engineering geologist including a final description of the geology of the site including any new information disclosed during the grading and the effect of same on recommendations incorporated in the approved grading plan.
-The engineering geologist shall provide approval as to the adequacy of the site for the intended use as affected by geological factors.
+The engineering geologist must provide approval as to the adequacy of the site for the intended use as affected by geological factors.